Self-Reflective Generation at Test Time: Conclusion

 \section{Conclusion}

 We introduce \textit{Self-Reflective Generation at Test Time} (\name{}), a lightweight, plug-and-play framework that performs token-level self-reflection only at critical tokens detected by \textit{dynamic uncertainty monitoring}.
 When triggered, a brief \textit{self-reflective optimization} learns an on-the-fly correction vector \(\delta\) and injects it into the hidden state under a hybrid loss \(L_{\text{SRGen}}\) to reduce predictive uncertainty while preserving contextual fidelity.
-Across challenging mathematical benchmarks, \name{} improves accuracy with about \(50\%\) additional inference time and yields more effective self-consistency voting without harming exploration. \name{} is broadly practical: it strengthens reasoning across model families and training paradigms and composes with other test-time methods, making it a promising inference-stage plug-in for reliable LLM reasoning.
+Across challenging benchmarks spanning mathematical reasoning, general reasoning, and code generation, \name{} improves accuracy with small additional inference time and yields more effective self-consistency voting without harming exploration. \name{} is practical: it strengthens reasoning and generation across model architectures and training paradigms and composes with other test-time methods, making it a promising inference-time plug-in for more reliable LLM generation.